SebCorbin/subfinder/README.md

 SubFinder
 =========

-This PoC is currently uner maintenance only, further development (including a complete OOP rewrite) will be done as soon as I have enough time.
+This PoC is currently under maintenance only, further development (including a complete OOP rewrite) will be done as soon as I have enough time.

 Contributing
 ------------